 Unlike a fine wine, your car depreciates rapidly.
 What this means in terms of savings is that the insurance coverage you once had on your 1999 Geo might not be necessary anymore.
 Here how to decide on coverage:

 Follow our lead and shop with as many companies as possible in order to find the cheapest rate for you.
-Don’t be afraid to look at non-standard companies, i.e., the ones you haven’t heard of, as they may be more inclined to offer you a better rate than some of the bigger names.
+Don’t be afraid to consider non-standard companies, i.e., the ones you haven’t heard of, as they may be more inclined to offer you a better rate than some of the bigger names.

 If you're still looking for more ways to save or more information on rating factors and car insurance, check out our additional resources.